 Acoustic Cosmology

-This now has its own development site, at https://soniverse.space
+The ‘soniverse’ also has its own (slowly developing) development site: https://soniverse.space

 Mapping audible worlds [pdf version]